Why urban agriculture?

 Environmentally, it reduces emissions related to food transport and offers opportunities for the reuse of resources in the urban environment.

 Socially, it contributes to the food sovereignty of cities and strengthens relations between neighborhood communities.

 Economically, it brings food to the local market, competes with imported food, and contributes to the domestic economy.

 Who is urban agriculture for?

-Urban agriculture is aimed at a wide variety of audiences.
+Urban agriculture is aimed at a wide variety of audiences and stakeholders.

 Individuals, couples and families who want to grow lettuce, tomatoes, spinach or vegetables on their balcony or roof; neighborhood communities willing to collaborate to have a green and productive roof; catering establishments that want to offer products with self-produced kilometer zero vegetables; companies that want to improve the well-being of workers by offering them the opportunity to care for the garden on the company’s roof and take home some magnificent endives.